belakaria/active-llm-alignment/README.md

 - `train.py`: Main entry point for training across all methods.
 Supports both base and QLoRA-based models.
 - `trainers.py`: Training loop logic, including batch-wise active data selection.
-- `data_selection.py`: Implementations of AE (Active Entropy), BORDA, Uniform Sampling, and Uncertainty Sampling strategies.
+- `data_selection.py`: Implementations of AE, Borda, Uniform Sampling, and Uncertainty selection strategies.
-- `preference_datasets.py`: Dataset loading and oracle integration.
-  **To train on your own data, modify this file.**
+- `preference_datasets.py`: Dataset loading and oracle integration. **To train on your own data, modify this file.**
 - `utils.py`: Shared utilities.
 - `data/`: Contains two contributed datasets — **Jeopardy!** and **Haikus**.
-- `config/`: Configuration files for reproducibility.
+- `config/`: Configuration files.
 Variables may be set in config files or via command-line flags.

 ---

 ## Running Online Active Learning (AE-BORDA-DPO, Uniform-DPO)

-These methods assume that preference pairs are generated **online** by sampling from the model and sending them to an **oracle** (e.g., GPT-4 or a human) for preference labeling.
+These methods assume that preference pairs are generated **online** by sampling from the model and sending them to an **oracle** (e.g., GPT-4o) for preference labeling.

 Since all offline data can be used during SFT, the `pretrain_fraction` parameter is ignored in this setting.